How long is a normal session?

-Why do I have to fill out and return a PDI (Personal Data Information) before scheduling an appointment?
+Why do I have to fill out and return an application before scheduling an appointment?

-The PDI provides vital information so we know which counselor will be the best one to meet with you.
+The application provides vital information so we know which counselor will be the best one to meet with you.
 It also eliminates the first session from being only a gathering information time.

 Is there a cost for counseling?